 The shame is that it’s so easy to fool people.
 It’s so relatively inexpensive to nourish people well in body and mind compared to the costs of institutionalizing them in prisons.

-10 Responses to “CPP = William Howard Taft?”
+10 thoughts on “CPP = William Howard Taft?”